ireaneus/LivingWaters/src/data/blog-posts/RighteousLotPt2.md

 ---
-title: Righteous Lot Part 2: From Disobedience to Redemption
+title: Righteous Lot Part 2 From Disobedience to Redemption
 slug: lot-disobedient-redemption
-publishDate: 23-March-2025
+publishDate: 23 March 2025
 description: In this segment, we delve deeper into the transformative journey of Lot, tracing his path from disobedience to redemption
 label: devotional
 ---